threedworld-mit/tdw/Documentation/lessons/flex/output_data.md

 - `flex.get_particles(j)` returns a numpy array of particles.
 The first three elements are the particle's (x, y, z) positional coordinates.
 The fourth element is the particle's inverse mass.
 - `flex.get_velocities(j)` returns a numpy array of (x, y, z) particle velocities.
+- The *particle ID* is the index of the particle in either of the arrays.

 `FlexParticles` data can be useful for analyzing the physics state of the scene and for [applying forces to Flex objects](forces.md).